 If by any chance, you witness someone getting electrocuted, the outcome can be either completely harmless or fatal, depending on the intensity of the shock.
 However, in this case, fatal is also a very relative term.

 It is proven that the human body can survive a lightning hit, as long as the electricity does not pass through the heart.
 Which way it passes through is a completely random guess, so if worse comes to worse, here is what you can do.

 - Look for a fire extinguisher.
-Electrocution can often lead to a fire hazard, which is why a fire extinguisher are mandatory.
-Do not attempt to put out fire with water as it can lead to getting yourself electrocuted as well.
+Electrocution can often lead to a fire hazard, which is why a fire extinguisher is mandatory.
+Do not attempt to put out the fire with water as it can lead to getting yourself electrocuted as well.
 Learn how to make home safe from fire.

 - Do not touch the victim with bare hands.
 The victim could potentially still be conducting electricity, which is why you should use rubber gloves if you are required to touch or move them.